 - Probate: a legal proceeding to appoint a personal representative to act on behalf of an estate.
 If testamentary documents are present, it will also determine whether testamentary documents exist.
 These proceedings also determine who serves as guardian or conservator for minor children or adults who can not act on their own behalf.

 Did a light bulb go off?
 Is this really good information you want to save for reference?
 Or, share with others, like your family members or clients?
 Save on Pinterest and share on Facebook, Twitter and Instagram.
 And, I have a free downloadable pdf.
-Just click and download to use for reference or share with friends, family, and clients.
+Just click and receive the downloadable pdf to your inbox.
+Use for reference or share with friends, family, and clients.